hybridgroup/cylon-speech/README.md

 You can choose which voice to use for the speech synthesizer, by passing parameters to the driver.

-This example uses an "English" dictionary, with a "female" voice register that is the 3rd voice option out of 5, at a speed of 130 words per minute:
+This example uses an "English" dictionary, with a "female" voice register that is the 3rd voice option variant out of 5, at a speed of 130 words per minute:

 ```
 devices: {
   voice: {
+    driver: "speech"
-    language: 'en',
+    language: "english",
-    gender: 'f',
+    gender: "f",
-    voice: '3',
+    variant: "3",
     speed: 130
   }
 }